Brenda Gerow: ID’s ‘Who Killed Jane Doe?’, John Kalhauser, Arizona Desert Murder

 Sun-Scorched Body In The Desert Near Fairgrounds: Who Killed Jane Doe?

 On ID’s Who Killed Jane Doe?, detectives will describe the day in 1981 when they found the body of a woman in the Arizona desert.
-The body was initially found by hunters, who happened upon the dead woman near the Pima County, Fairgrounds.
+The body was initially found by hunters, who happened upon the dead woman near the Pima County Fairgrounds.
 In that same area, they also found a shirt and a jacket.

-Jane Doe’s body appeared to be that of a woman between the ages of 18-20, and the skin was completely scorched.
+Jane Doe’s body appeared to be that of a woman between the ages of 18 and 20, and the skin was completely scorched.
 One detective noted that the woman looked like she had been roasted by the sun.
 A corner’s report determined that this was no runaway.
 She had been well-kept.
 She hadn’t been malnourished or homeless, and her extensive dental work was also an indication that she lived a normal life.

 The cause of death was strangulation with a ligature.
 She had been beaten and sexually assaulted before she was finally dumped.
 From there, all leads went cold.
 Jane Doe was buried without any identification being made.